Skip to content

 • --output-no-pretty : Disable pretty output.

 By default, the generated security configuration contains sample information about the most commonly used configuration options.
-Using the --profile flag, you can choose profiles that include configuration options for advanced use cases, such as when an HSM is required to protect the private key for the subordinate CA certificate that will be used by Issuer.
+Using the --profile flag, you can choose profiles that include configuration options for advanced use cases, such as when an HSM is required to protect the private key for the subordinate CA certificate that will be used by Workload Identity Manager.

 The next step is to modify it according to the corporate security policies.